 The trivia items below may give away important plot points.

 During the filming of the scene where Plenty O'Toole is shown drowned in the pool, Lana Wood actually had her feet tied (albeit loosely) to a cement block on the bottom.
-Film crew members held a rope across the pool for her, with which she could lift her face out of the water to breathe between takes.
+Crew members held a rope across the pool for her with which she could lift her face out of the water to breathe between takes.
 Unfortunately, like most pools, this one had a sloping bottom, and the block was slipping into deeper water with each take.
 Eventually it reached a depth from which she could no longer get her face out of the water.
-Alert film crew members noticed this, and quickly jumped into the water to untie her feet, thus saving her from drowning for real.
+Alert crew members noticed this and quickly jumped into the water to untie her feet, saving her from drowning for real.
 Wood, being a certified diver, remained calm during the ordeal, although she later admitted to a few "very uncomfortable moments" while she was unable to breathe.
 A deleted scene explains how the character got there.
-Bond has dinner with Plenty, she offers to walk him back to his hotel room; after being thrown from Bond's window, Plenty returns to the room, discovers him alone with Tiffany Case, and finds Tiffany's address.
-While Plenty is dead in the pool, James Bond and Tiffany Case chat in the home of Kirk Douglas, which had previously been used by Leslie Bricusse to compose the Bond title song for the movie You Only Live Twice (1967).
+Bond has dinner with Plenty, she offers to walk him back to his hotel room; after being thrown from Bond's window, Plenty returns to the room, discovers him alone with Tiffany Case and finds Tiffany's address.
+While Plenty is dead in the pool, James Bond and Tiffany Case chat in the home of Kirk Douglas, which had previously been used by Leslie Bricusse to compose the Bond title song for You Only Live Twice (1967).

-Richard Maibaum's original idea for the ending was a giant boat chase across Lake Mead with Blofeld being pursued by Bond and all the Las Vegas casino owners who would be sailing in their private yachts, which, apparently, would include mock-ups of a Roman galley, a Chinese junk, etc. Bond would rouse the allies into action with a spoof of Lord Nelson's famous cry, "Las Vegas expects every man to do his duty."
+Richard Maibaum's original idea for the ending was a giant boat chase across Lake Mead with Blofeld being pursued by Bond and all the Las Vegas casino owners who would be sailing in their private yachts, which, apparently, would include mock-ups of a Roman galley, a Chinese junk, et cetera.
+Bond would rouse the allies into action with a spoof of Lord Nelson's famous cry, "Las Vegas expects every man to do his duty."
 Alas, Maibaum was misinformed; there were no Roman galleys or Chinese junks in Las Vegas, and the idea was too expensive to replicate, so it was dropped.
 Maibaum may have thought the eventual oil rig finale a poor substitute, but it was originally intended to be much more spectacular.
-Armed frogmen would jump from the helicopters into the sea and attach limpet mines to the rig's legs (this explains why frogmen appear on the movie's poster).
-Blofeld would have escaped in his BathoSub and Bond would have pursued him hanging from a weather balloon.
-The chase would have then continued across a salt mine with the two mortal enemies scrambling over the pure white hills of salt before Blofeld would fall to his death in a salt granulator, becoming, in Bond's words, "the salt of the earth."
+Armed frogmen would jump from the helicopters into the sea, and attach limpet mines to the rig's legs (this explains why frogmen appear on the movie's poster).
+Blofeld would have escaped in his BathoSub, and Bond would have pursued him hanging from a weather balloon.
+The chase would have then continued across a salt mine, with the two mortal enemies scrambling over the pure white hills of salt before Blofeld would fall to his death in a salt granulator, becoming, in Bond's words, "the salt of the earth."
 Permission was not granted by the owners of the salt mine, and it also made the sequence too long.
 Further problems followed when the explosives set up for the finale were set off too early; fortunately, a handful of cameras were ready and able to capture the footage.